 Let us fix $\nu \in \N^p$ and $J \subseteq \set{1,\ldots,q}$.
 If $A = \kspoly{p}{q}/\maxid^s$ with $s > \max(\abs{\nu}+1,q)$ ($\maxid$ is as usual the maximal ideal of polynomials without constant term), we note that necessarily, due to the arbitrariness of $(\X_1,\ldots,\T_q)$,

 and, by recursion, ${(\alpha_A)}_k$ is of the form of \eqref{eq:nat_tr_from_morph} with $s_{k,J} = f^k_{0,J}$.

-Conversely, let ${(\alpha_A)}_k$ be of the form of eq.\ \eqref{eq:nat_tr_from_morph}.
-By linearity, it is $A_0$\nbd linear if and only if it is $A_0$\nbd linear in each variable.
-It is $A_0$\nbd linear in the even variables for what has been said above and in the odd variables since it is polynomial in them. \end{proof}
+Conversely, let ${(\alpha_A)}_k$ be of the form of eq.\ \eqref{eq:nat_tr_from_morph}. {It is $A_0$\nbd smooth if and only if it is $A_0$\nbd smooth in each variable.
+It is $A_0$\nbd smooth in the even variables for what has been said above and in the odd variables since it is polynomial in them.} \end{proof}

 In particular the above discussion shows also that any superdiffeomorphism $U \to U$ gives rise, for each $A$, to an $A_0$\nbd smooth diffeomorphism $U_A \to U_A$ and then each $U_A$ admits a canonical structure of $A_0$\nbd manifold.